joshmelnykcroft/PicoGK-Fasteners/README.md

 Start by adding PicoGK-Fasteners to your project

-> git clone blah blah recursive
+> git submodule add //get link

 Include fasteners to your project by adding
 > using PicoGK-Fasteners;